Home » Microsoft Flight Simulator 2024 encounters severe launch issues

 Alpha test of Microsoft Flight Simulator 2024 on PC.

 Designed to run almost entirely on Microsoft Azure’s cloud stack, Microsoft Flight Simulator 2024 was brought to its knees in the early hours of its launch.
-The simultaneous global launch proved too much for the servers, leading to thousands of reports from players.
+The simultaneous global launch proved too much for the servers, leading to thousands of problematic reports from players.

 Cloud-power conundrum